flavienbwk/book-devops/eng/AUDIOBOOK.md

 Here are some parallels concerning the Cloud:

 - A container is just a more flexible tiny VM.
-It is managed with different commands, the nomenclature is different, but the concepts remain the same: an OS (image) from which the container is created, a configurable network, and the ability to add storage ;
+It is managed with different commands, the nomenclature is different, but the concepts remain the same: an OS from which the container is created, a configurable network, and the ability to add storage ;
 - An orchestrator is just a hypervisor managed with different commands.
 But its components remain the same: configurable network policies between containers/VMs, storage management with VMWare's datastores in place of Kubernetes' PersistentVolumes, or VMWare's NSX Controller in place of Kubernetes' Ingress Controller ;
-- However, there are specific evolutions that one must simply accept (as with mathematical theorems).
+- However, there are specific evolutions that one must simply accept.
 For instance, the use of good practices mentioned in the chapters "A Foundation for Your Resilience" and "12-Factor methodology": favoring stateless services, using only micro-services, exposing one's activity logs differently... ;
 - Micro-services are merely a division of traditional software into multiple independent blocks.
 Each block can be scaled according to user load.

-Traditional VMs also have their place in a Cloud DevOps infrastructure; they can be part of it (see chapter "Abandoning VMs?").
+Traditional VMs also have their place in a Cloud DevOps infrastructure; they can be part of it.

 Along with these technological evolutions come methodologies to manage technical debt, accelerate deployments, and maintain a high level of resilience: a software forge, gitops, continuous integration, continuous deployment, postmortems...
 That's DevOps.